 Google Assistant won’t come to Android tablets

 If you’re a tablet user, brace yourself for some bad news: Google has confirmed that Google Assistant will not be coming to tablets — at least not anytime soon.
 Google didn’t say exactly why it won’t bring Assistant to the tablet, instead choosing to stick to the script of telling us Assistant is currently rolling out to phones running Android Marshmallow or higher.

 It’s important to note that this doesn’t mean tablets won’t ever get Assistant — rather it just means that this current rollout doesn’t include tablets.
 With the launch of Google Assistant on iPad, there could still be hope for Android tablets.

 Google Assistant is available on the iPhone

-It will certainly be interesting to see what an iOS version of Assistant looks like.
-Microsoft’s Cortana has been available on both Android and iOS for some time now, however the service has had a hard time gaining a large user base.
+It make Microsoft’s Cortana has been available on both Android and iOS for some time now, however the service has had a hard time gaining a large user base.
 Could Assistant be the digital assistant that gains popularity on an operating system other than its own?
 Only time will tell.